Our approach to creating an experience that connects with your customers.

 The Sprint is a timeboxed work effort in which the team collaborates and works toward executing the agreed upon work.
 The team meets daily to review: what they did yesterday, what they will do today & brings up any impediments that are keeping them from executing work.

 The Sprint Review is held at the end of the timeboxed sprint.
 This meeting serves as the opportunity to demonstrate work to the product owner and other key stakeholders.
+But more importantly, this ceremony is an opportunity for the team to validate or learn more about current priorities as they prepare for the next sprint.
 After this meeting the team may elect to release their potentially shipable product based on the feedback from the product owner and stakeholders.

 The Sprint Retrospective is the final step in our cycle.
 At this time the team takes a few minutes to reflect on the last Sprint and discuss what went well and what could be improved upon.
 From there the team takes actionable items and immediately puts them into practice on the next sprint.
 A great technique for new teams is to pose three “questions” : start, stop, continue.